-I’ve done a lot of yard cleanup over the years, from filling in a backyard sinkhole to clearing overgrown vines.
+I’ve done a lot of yard cleanup over the years, from filling in a backyard sinkhole to clearing overgrown vines to tree trimming.
 But this time, I wanted to tackle something on the smaller side and learn how to do things myself.

 Have you ever put a new tool in your hands and felt like Wonder Woman?
 Or, I suppose more generally, a superhero?
 I often feel that way.
 Power tools, especially ones I am using on a project for the first time, always give me a little bit of a rush.

 Perhaps it’s because power tools are more often associated with dudeliness, so I feel a little rebellious against stereotype.
 Perhaps it’s because I get to learn more and pass that info along to you guys.
 Perhaps it’s because by the end of whatever it is I’m doing, something awesome is going to be there that wasn’t there before.

 (It’s a little bit of all of that.)